Epsilon-nets, unitary designs and random quantum circuits: Exact t-designs and epsilon-nets

 By changing the variables in each summand $\h{U}'=\h{V}_{i}^{-1}\h{U}$ and denoting $\h{V}'_i=\h{V_i}^{-1} \h{V}_0$ we get

 Finally, using the defining property of $\h{V}_0$ and employing the unitary invariance of $\dproj$ we obtain

-We conclude the proof by using the above ineqiality in each summand of Eq.\eqref{eq:firstSTEP}. \end{proof}
+We conclude the proof by using the above inequality in each summand of Eq.\eqref{eq:firstSTEP}. \end{proof}

-The following statement about the volume of the Ball in the space o unitary channels is known as folclore in quantum information community.
+The following statement about the volume of the Ball in the space of unitary channels is known as folklore in quantum information community.
 Here we adapt a rigorous result of \cite{Szarek98}.

 \begin{fact}[Estimates for the volume of Ball in the manifold of quantum channels \cite{Szarek98}] Let $\ball{\h{V}}{\ep}=\lbrace{\h{U}\in\U(d) |\ \dproj(\h{U},\h{V})\leq\ep \rbrace} $ be a ball centered around $\h{V}\in\U(d)$, where $\dproj$ is the distance from Eq.\eqref{eq:opDIST}.
 There exist absolute constants $c,C>0$ such that for all $\ep\in[0,2]$